szabgab/rust.code-maven.com/pages/rouille-hello-world-text.md

 * We call [rouille::start_server](https://docs.rs/rouille/latest/rouille/fn.start_server.html) providing it the hostname and port number.
 Giving "localhost" or "127.0.0.1" will ensure that the web server won't be accessible from outside of your computer.
 This is a good idea during development.

-* The [router!](https://docs.rs/rouille/latest/rouille/macro.router.html) macro helps us defign the routes.
+* The [router!](https://docs.rs/rouille/latest/rouille/macro.router.html) macro helps us define the routes.

 * `(GET) (/) => {}`  is the mapping that say what to do when an HTTP GET request arrives to the root (`/`) path on the server.